Promoting British Values

 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated this year (2014).
 At St Francis Xavier Catholic Primary School, these values are reinforced regularly and in the following ways:

-Children have many opportunities for their voices to be heard.
-We have a school council which meets regularly to discuss issues raised in class council meetings.
-The council has its own budget and is able to genuinely effect change within the school.
+The school council has its own budget and is able to genuinely effect change within the school.
 Council members for each year group are voted in by their class.
+Children's views are collected regularly by leaders across the school in order to evaluate the impact of the provision the school offers and to plan for school development.

 The Rule of Law